ED attaches Rs 300-crore assets of Telangana group in Ponzi scam

 She launched 24 firms/entities under Heera Group and 182 bank accounts were opened in different banks at different parts of the country in the name of these two dozen entities, the ED alleged.
 "Ten bank accounts were also opened in foreign countries such as UAE, Saudi Arabia for collecting these deposits and Shaikh did not possess any valid permission either under the Banking Regulation Act, Companies Act, RBI Act or from any other government agency such as SEBI etc for collecting deposits," it said.

 Shaikh, the ED charged, started gold, food and textile trading businesses only to create the impression that she is earning legitimate profits, but in reality, the pay-outs to the new members were simply being funded from the cash flows generated from new members/investments.
-"The volume of business in her gold, textile and food marts was miniscule and not sufficient to justify the high returns promised by her," the ED statement said.
+"The volume of business in her gold, textile and food marts was minuscule and not sufficient to justify the high returns promised by her," the ED statement said.

 "Shaikh along with her family members and close associates diverted the depositors' money to their personal accounts and amassed huge movable and immovable assets for wrongful personal gain.
 "The diverted funds were further layered into various shell companies and in the form of benami assets so as to ultimately cheat lakhs of innocent victims and to launder these crime proceeds for personal benefit," it said.